stathuang/effective_spen_dimension/README.md

 # Code for Effective Span Dimension for Learned Kernels

-This repository contains the Python code and saved numerical data used to reproduce the numerical figures for the paper *Effective Span Dimension for Learned Kernels*.
+This repository contains the Python code and saved numerical data used to reproduce the numerical figures for the paper *Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels*.
 The fastest verification path is plot-only: install the standard dependencies, run the unit tests, and redraw all six active figure PDFs from the bundled `.npz` files under `data/figure_data/`.